The Cheapest and Most Expensive Stock Markets in 2026

 Methodology

-All CAPE data is from Research Affiliates' Asset Allocation Interactive dataset, as of January 31, 2026.
-The dataset covers 50 markets (42 individual countries plus 8 multi-country composites).
-We rank only individual country markets.
+All CAPE data is from Research Affiliates' Asset Allocation Interactive dataset, as of June 30, 2026.
+The dataset covers 50 markets (43 individual countries plus multi-country composites).
+We rank only individual country markets, and the tables on this page are generated directly from the latest dataset each time the site is published.
 Percentiles are calculated relative to each market's own history since inception, which varies from 1880 (US) to 2012 (Developed Markets Small).
 “Cheap” is defined as the 0-33rd percentile, “Fair” as 34-66th, and “Expensive” as 67-100th.
 Historical hit rates are approximate figures drawn from the published research of Shiller, Research Affiliates, and Klement (2016).

 This article is for educational purposes only and does not constitute investment advice.
 CAPE is a long-horizon valuation indicator, not a market timing tool.
 Past performance and historical hit rates do not guarantee future results.
 Emerging market investments carry additional risks including currency, political, and liquidity risk.
 Always consult a qualified financial advisor before making investment decisions.